shsagir/play-area-sync/docs/install-wordpress-4-hobby.md

 reviewed:      2016-09-15
 title:         Install WordPress 4 (Hobby)
 naviTitle:     WordPress
-lead:          WordPHPress is PHPowering much of the web.
-Learn here how to install and tune the popular blogging and CMS engine WordPress 4 on fortrabbit.
+lead:          "WordPHPress is PHPowering much of the web.
+Learn here how to install and tune the popular blogging and CMS engine WordPress 4 on fortrabbit."
 group:         Install_guides
-dontList:      false
+dontList:      true
 stack:         hobby

 websiteLink:      http://wordpress.org/?utm_source=fortrabbit